 5.8.1.3.
-International Baccalaureate (IB) Program
+International Baccalaureate (IB) Programme

-With the goal of developing citizens of the world, Oglethorpe University recognizes and appreciates the intellectual rigors of the International Baccalaureate (IB) program, its interdisciplinary nature, global perspective and commitment to service.
-The alignment between courses like Theory of Knowledge and Oglethorpe's Core curriculum leads to a student making a seamless integration into academic life at Oglethorpe.
-Because of this, four-year renewable IB scholarships (see Sec.
-4.5.1.5.) as well as advanced standing are awarded upon enrollment at Oglethorpe for those earning an IB diploma.
+With the goal of developing citizens of the world, Oglethorpe University recognizes and appreciates the intellectual rigors of the International Baccalaureate (IB) program, its interdisciplinary nature, global perspective, and commitment to service.
+The alignment between courses like Theory of Knowledge and Oglethorpe's Core Curriculum (see Sec.
+6.) leads to a seamless integration into academic life at Oglethorpe.
+Because of this, four-year (meaning eight regular-fall and spring-semesters) renewable IB scholarships (Sec.
+4.5.1.5.) as well as advanced standing (Sec.
+5.19.1.) are awarded upon enrollment at Oglethorpe for earning an IB Diploma.

-Hours will initially be awarded as general elective credits based upon the total IB score (see General Elective Chart, below), with a score of 30 or higher earning sophomore standing (32 semester hours for TU students, 30 semester hours for ADP students).
-Credit for specific courses is possible by achieving scores of 5, 6 or 7 on appropriate high level disciplinary exams.
-All, or a portion, of general elective credits may be re-allocated for specific course credit based upon the particular discipline involved; credit for Core classes requires approval of the Core director.
-Consult the registrar for the most up-to-date IB information.
-Should the amount of specific semester hours earned surpass the amount of general elective credits, the student will receive the greater amount, not to exceed an aggregate total of semester hours of credit delineated in 5.8.1. above.
+Hours will initially be awarded as general elective credits based upon the total IB diploma score (see IB Diploma Credit Chart below), with a score of 30 or higher earning the maximum credits allowable earned via credit-by-exam (32 semester hours).
+All, or a portion of, general elective credits may also be re-allocated for specific course credit and exemption based upon the IB Course Credit Chart.
+Should the amount of specific credit hours earned surpass the amount of general elective credits, the student will receive the greater amount, not to exceed 32 credit hours.
+Individual course credit may be given for a score of 5 or above (Standard Level or Higher Level).
+The IB Course Credit Chart is subject to update at any time.